VOA

 Shadowing/merging is specific to each signing technology and must be handled in the technology-specific library.

-For more details see e.g. the voa-openpgp
+For more details see e.g. the voa-openpgp implementation and the VOA specification.

 VOA expects that filenames are a strong identifier that signals whether two verifier files contain variants of "the same" logical verifier.
 Verifiers from different load paths can be identified as related via their filenames.